"One of Britain's liveliest musical forces, the indefatigably adventurous violinist Madeleine Mitchell"

 A highly creative, lively personality, Madeleine Mitchell devised The Red Violin, the first international festival of the violin across the arts, held successfully in Cardiff in 1997 (before the film of the same name).
 As Artistic Director she secured Lord Menuhin as Patron and extensive BBC coverage.
 It took place again in October 2007 very successfully over 10 days with a daily podcast on Classic FM and wide national and international media coverage.

 Madeleine Mitchell has been a Professor since 1994 at the Royal College of Music, where as a Foundation Scholar she won the Tagore Gold Medal presented by HM the Queen Mother.
 As Fulbright/ITT Fellow she studied for a master's degree in New York at the Eastman and Juilliard schools with Donald Weilerstein, Sylvia Rosenberg and Dorothy DeLay.
-She frequently gives master classes and is on the Faculty of the Orfeo International Festival - held each July in the spectacular Dolomites in Italy.
+She frequently gives master classes including Dartington, and is on the faculty of the www.lmfl.org summer courses in Firenze and Wales.

 "A world class violinist"

 with Madeleine Mitchell (violin), Joanna MacGregor (piano).